 The leading innovators today on rocket mass heaters are Ernie and Erica Wisner.
 They have built over 700 rocket mass heaters and their recent designs are superior to the designs of systems five to ten years ago.
 They are the moderators for the wood burning stoves forum.
 If you like this sort of thing, then the next step is to buy one of these two designs:

 Ernie and Erica's book "Art of Fire" goes into detail on all sorts of fire based inventions, and heaps of things most people never knew about fire.
-It covers the foundations of rocket mass heaters and the predecessor, the rocket stove.
+This foundational knowledge is essential for anyone interested in clean-burning methods whether using conventional wood burning stoves, rocket stoves, or just a few rocks in a cave.
+The Art of Fire does not cover rocket mass heaters, but does illustrate the predecessor, the rocket stove.
 And the predecessor to that: the fox stove.
 Rumford fireplaces, pocket rockets, masonry heaters, brick ovens, cob ovens, earth ovens, ox cookers and on and on and on ...